LukeHackett/aws-certificated-security-speciality-study-notes/chapter-04/README.md

 ![AWS Config - Compliance Timeline](./aws-config-compliance-timeline.png)

 AWS Config is able to delivery notifications of when a rule is applied to a resource and when the compliance status of a resource changes if there has been a defined Amazon SNS topic.

+AWS Config is a region service, but can aggregate data across regions and accounts if configured.

 ### Amazon Inspector